 Image analysis software needs to be further developed to automatically detect sharks with a high level of accuracy.
 Customised software will also need to be developed to coordinate the missions of a team of drones and to ensure seamless video streaming to the portable wireless devices of beach authorities and users.

-In terms of the hardware and software challenges, there are a number of research groups racing towards solutions with the goal of commercialising their products.
+In terms of hardware and software challenges, there are a number of research groups racing towards solutions with the goal of commercialising their products.
 Once an automated drone-based technology for shark bite mitigation is in place, it should be possible to solve issues regarding legislation, safety and privacy.

 Given the current rate of technological development and the falling costs of commercially available drones, fully automated drones could be reducing the risk of shark attacks on Australian beaches within five years.
 However, for many nervous beachgoers, this may not be soon enough.